Slaughter16/Proxmox-Networking-Lab/pfSense/README.md

 ---

 > ⚠️ **Note:** These rules are for **testing purposes only**.
 After confirming VLAN connectivity, apply more **restrictive policies** to isolate traffic between Clients, Servers, and Security VLANs.
+> 🔐 Next Step: Replace permissive firewall rules with restrictive ones:

+- VLAN10 → only access to VLAN20 on required ports (e.g., HTTP/HTTPS)

+- VLAN30 → allow inbound logging from all VLANs, but block internet

 ---